DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/README.md

 This leads to 3 types of response:

-1- hits - animal-animal (this is what happens 80 procent of the time) 2- active inhibition - animal-object (since the first one doesn't inform you it will be a inhibition trial) 3- passive inhibition - object-object or object-animal (since the first one already tells that you won't have to care about the second)
+1- hits - animal-animal (this is what happens 80 percent of the time) 2- active inhibition - animal-object (since the first one doesn't inform you it will be a inhibition trial) 3- passive inhibition - object-object or object-animal (since the first one already tells that you won't have to care about the second)

 ### Trigger codes

-The presentation software sends codes to the EEG system so that the responses and the stimuli can be timelocked in the EEG data.
+The presentation software sends codes to the EEG system so that the responses and the stimuli can be time locked in the EEG data.
 The following is an explanation of each trigger code:
 ```
 port code 101 = S1 go (animal)
 port code 102 = S2 go (animal)